curiouselectric/SensorInterfaceBoard/README.md

 ## What is ID?:

-Mentioned at start up of unit - it is solder-programmed... cannot be changed in code.
+Mentioned at start up of unit - it is hardware set... and cannot be changed in code.

-ID selection is by using a blob of solder to connect together some pads labelled A0, A1 and A2.
-The default is for no pads to be soldered and the ID is 0.
+ID selection is by using a shorting link on the pads labelled 1, 2 and 4.
+The default is for no pads to be connected and the ID is 0.
 This means the unit will respond to "I0" as the ID.

-To change the ID to another number from 0-7 then we can solder the different connection pads to create a binay number.
+To change the ID to another number from 0-7 then use a shorting link on the pins to create a binay number.
 The connections are:

 1    |2    |4     | ID
 -------|-------|-------|----